apache/tvm/apps/microtvm/stm32/README.md

  Ex: .../tvm
 ```

-Setup the path to the compiled TFLite model:
+Setup your board data and the path to your board BSP and HAL libraries in the
+project `Makefile`:
 ```
- export MODEL_PATH = <path to your target_dir with TVM generated C implementation of the model>
+BOARD = disco-h747i
+SERIAL_NUMBER = 003500193137511439383538
+#
+# Setup the firmware path
+#
+X_CUBE_PATH = .../STM32Cube_FW_H7_V1.9.0
 ```

-#### Data Placement in STM32 Memory
+#### Data Placement in the STM32 Memory

-The project includes two linker script examples.
+Each board directory, `Boards/<board>`, includes some linker script examples.
 Using the linker
-script it is possible to select placement of different application data
+scripts it is possible to select the placement of different application data
 inside the STM32 board's memories.
-For example, following data sections
+The following data sections
-correspond to application data managed by the stm32.CodeEmitter:
+correspond to application data managed by the `stm32.CodeEmitter`:
 ```
 *.nn_weights:  model weights.
 Often placed into the flash memory.
 *.nn_data_act: model activations.
 ```

-The STM32H747XIHx_CM7_config1.ld script gives an example of placing all
+For example, the `Boards/disco-h747i/STM32H747XIHx_CM7_config1.ld` script
-application data in H747 internal memories, eg. the text section and the
+places all application data in H747 internal memories, eg. the text and the
 weights are placed in the internal flash, the data, the stack and the
 heap sections are placed in the internal DTCM RAM, and the activations
 are placed in the internal AXI RAM memory.

-The STM32H747XIHx_CM7_config4.ld script places application weights in
+The `Boards/disco-h747i/STM32H747XIHx_CM7_config4.ld` script places
+application weights in
 external QSPI FLASH memory, while the heap section and activations are
 allocated in the external SDRAM memory.

+In the smaller `Boards/nucleo-f412zg` board all application data are placed
+inside a single internal RAM memory.
+Only smaller models fit into this board
+since this RAM is limited to 256KB.

 Similar linker scripts may be used for managing data placement depending
 on user application requirements and the board configuration.